Welcome to Mystery Trivia, a monthly feature brought to you by the editors of the .

 April 2007

-In addition to writing Bailey Weggins mysteries, author holds the title of this position for a well-known magazine.
+In addition to writing Bailey Weggins mysteries, author Kate White holds the title of this position for a well-known magazine.

 She is editor-in-chief for Cosmopolitan.